jakutis/ava-vs-jest/issue/README.md

 ## many files with one test

-Both ava and jest are set to run 4 files concurrently.
+Both AVA and Jest are set to run 4 files concurrently.

 ### max memory used